 |Tagliatelle, the classic Italian pasta.
 Photo credit: Curtis Foreman|

-Truffles are used raw, or cooked; in the form of a concentrate, juice, funet (reduced stock) or essense.
+Truffles employed raw, or cooked; in the form of essense, juice, funet (reduced stock) or concentrate.

 They can flavor salads, stuffing, sauces, pasta dishes, rice and eggs.